 Contacts synced directly from the app to the native address book are removed.
 Any contacts synced from the native address book to another external source can't be wiped.
 Currently, this only applies to the Microsoft Outlook app.

 Deployed WIP policies without user enrollment

 Windows Information Protection (WIP) policies can be deployed without requiring MDM users to enroll their Windows 10 device.
 This configuration allows companies to protect their corporate documents based on the WIP configuration, while allowing the user to maintain management of their own Windows devices.
-Once documents are protected with a WIP policy, the protected data can be selectively wiped by an Intune administrator.
+Once documents are protected with a WIP policy, the protected data can be selectively wiped by an Intune administrator (Global administrator or an Intune Service administrator).
 By selecting the user and device, and sending a wipe request, all data that was protected via the WIP policy will become unusable.
-From the Intune in the Azure portal, select Client app > App selective wipe.
+From the Intune in the portal, select Client app > App selective wipe.
 For more information, see Create and deploy Windows Information Protection (WIP) app protection policy with Intune.

 Select Apps > App selective wipe > Create wipe request.